 4. We introduce it with a strainer into a glass bottle , like this beautiful one from Revol.

-5. We serve or refrigerate.
+5. Serve or refrigerate.

 Grades: